galastrostats/ModelFittingTutorial/fitchoices.md

-# Choosing Between Frequentist Fitting Methods and Scatter Estimators
+# Choosing Between Fitting Methods and Scatter Estimators in the Frequentist Paradigm